 It’s no secret that technology is changing the way we do business.
-For many finance departments, making the switch to AP automation may come with fears of security, visibility, and control of processes.
+For many finance departments, automating your Accounts Payable (AP) process may come with fears of security, visibility, and control of processes.
 More specifically, accountants are transforming accounts payable processes and saving time and trees with automation.

 Holding on to paper may seem safe, but paper processes are the highest target for fraud, missed payments, and manual mistakes.
 Read on to learn the top three best practices to perfect your payment process.